UndeadBaneGitHub/jquery.simpleselect/README.md

 Or, maybe, you just need a search and filter, attached to your select as it is HUGE?
 Or you are in need of autocomplete that does not act wonky (as, let's be honest, most of them do)?

-And you need all of that as SIMPLE as possible - everyone does.
+And you need all of that as ***simple*** as possible - everyone does.
 Well, I used to be you - and I had to write this plugin.
 Welcome, feel like at home!